 - Starting from the short side, roll the cake with the towel.
 Set aside to cool completely.

-make the filling
+Step 3: Make the filling

 - In a bowl, fold caramel sauce into whipped cream until smooth.